-Matthew Marmolejo is a Litigation & Dispute Resolution partner in Mayer Brown’s Los Angeles office.
+Matthew Marmolejo is the leader of Mayer Brown’s Los Angeles Litigation & Dispute Resolution practice.
 Matt’s practice centers on representing automobile and motor vehicle equipment manufacturers in a variety of litigation and regulatory contexts.
 In particular, Matt has extensive experience representing manufacturers in motor vehicle safety matters, including NHTSA proceedings involving compliance with the National Traffic and Motor Vehicle Safety Act and the Transportation Recall Enhancement, Accountability and Documentation (or TREAD) Act.
 In this capacity, Matt provides strategic assistance to companies in preparing for and responding to NHTSA investigations in a variety of contexts, including Preliminary Evaluations and associated Information Requests, Audit Queries, and Special Orders, among others.
 Matt also assists his automobile manufacturer and supplier clients in reviewing and enhancing their regulatory and compliance processes and procedures.
 Matt regularly provides training on a variety of regulatory topics involving automobile safety.
 Matt is a member of Mayer Brown’s Connected & Autonomous Group, and represents clients in connection with planned and ongoing testing and deployment of autonomous vehicles throughout the country.

 In addition to his broad work in Latin American litigation matters, Matt regularly represents clients in complex commercial litigation matters with a focus on Latin America.
 He represents both American clients with business disputes in Latin America and Latin American clients involved in US litigation in state and federal courts and in international arbitration proceedings.
 Matt has conducted comprehensive internal investigations, led extensive pre-trial discovery and motion practice, and has acted as trial counsel for his clients on these matters.